The complete guide to drying herbs

 Oven-drying herbs is an effective way to dry larger batches than is possible in the microwave, but it can be a little aggressive and works best with hardy herbs like sage, thyme, and rosemary.
 Because the temperature of ovens varies wildly, it is best to use a thermometer and be prepared to do a bit of troubleshooting to find the setting that works best.

-- Remove the stems from large leaves and lay the leaves in a single layer on an oven rack covered a layer of parchment paper.
-For herbs with fine leaves, you may prefer to leave them on the stems.
+- Remove the stems from large leaves and lay the leaves in a single layer on an oven rack covered with a layer of parchment paper.
+For herbs with delicate leaves, you may prefer to leave them on the stems.

-- Place the rack in the oven at the lowest heat setting possible.
-Most ovens do not go below 100 degrees, which is the highest temperature herbs should be in for.
+- Place the rack in the oven after you preheat it.
+Most ovens do not go below 100°F, which is the highest temperature herbs should be in for.
 An oven thermometer can help to find the sweet spot, temperature-wise.

-- Leave the door cracked open to let excess moisture vent out and to keep the temperature lower.
+- Leave the door cracked open—or place a wooden spoon in the door to create a crack—to let excess moisture vent out and to keep the temperature lower.